Citrix SD-WAN integration with AWS Transit Gateway Connect

 - Transit Gateway ID: A network transit hub that interconnects attachments (VPCs and VPNs).

 - Connect Attachment ID: A unique identifier for the Transit Gateway Connect Attachment.
 A Connect Attachment allows you to establish connectivity between a Transit Gateway and third party appliances using GRE and BGP.
-You can either select an existing Connect Attachment ID or create a new ID as needed.
+You can either select an existing Connect Attachment ID or create an ID as needed.

 - Subnet ID: The AWS Subnet CIDR where the SD-WAN VPX LAN Interface is present.